Mountain Warehouse launches their new organic cotton collection!

 To call clothing ‘organic’ a company must meet strict international fabric standards.
 Brands like Mountain Warehouse pledge to become more environmentally friendly by sourcing their materials in a responsible and sustainable way.

-According to Mountain Warehouse, organic cotton helps to protect the wildlife as farmers eliminate the use of pesticides on their cotton crops.
+Organic cotton helps to protect the wildlife as farmers eliminate the use of pesticides on their cotton crops.
 This results in a softer, more durable material that not only feels good on the skin but is kinder too.

 NB.
 We were kindly sent samples of Mountain Warehouse’s new organic cotton collection to review for the purpose of this unbiased blog post.
 All words, content and photos are my own and should not be used without consent.